hyperrail/lc2irail/README.md

 An API, compliant to the original iRail API, based on linkedconnections.

 This project provides a lightweight API, based on the Lumen microframework.
-It aims at providing an API for Belgian rail, backwards compatible with the original iRail api.
+It aims at providing an API for Belgian rail, similar to the original iRail api, but with more efficient data structures and caching

 ## Installation
 * Run composer install